 Federal Financial aid eligibility is established once students have shown, through the Free Application for Federal Student Aid (FAFSA) and additional documentation, that the criteria below has been satisfied:

 - Applicants must have applied for admission to UTB.
-Contact the Admissions Office for more details.
+Contact Admissions for more details.

 - Applicants must be U.S. citizens or eligible non-citizens.
 FAFSA data is checked against Immigration and Naturalization Services records to verify eligible status.

 - Applicants must have a valid Social Security Number.

 - Applicants must be enrolled or intend to enroll on at least a half-time basis.
 A few UTB students may be Pell eligible for less than half-time (5 hours or less) enrollment.

 - Applicants must show financial need.
 This is established when the financial strength of the student and family is determined to be lower than the cost of attendance.